 LSE Centre Buildings

-As part of the major redevelopment of LSE’s central London campus, we are collaborating with architects Rogers Stirk Harbour + Partners to deliver a new tiered structure that will serve as a hub for the university’s Social Sciences departments, providing a balanced mix of public amenities, departmental space and teaching facilities.
+As part of the major redevelopment of LSE’s central London campus, we have collaborated with architects Rogers Stirk Harbour + Partners to deliver a new tiered structure that serves as a hub for the university’s Social Sciences departments, providing a balanced mix of public amenities, departmental space and teaching facilities.

-The first stage of development involves the demolition of four disparate buildings, all constructed during different time periods, yet interconnected and with varying basement levels.
-Construction materials vary, and extensive surveys needed to be undertaken to confirm initial assumptions.
+The first stage of development involved the demolition of four disparate buildings, all constructed during different time periods, yet interconnected and with varying basement levels.
+Construction materials varied, and extensive surveys needed to be undertaken to confirm initial assumptions.

 In terms of constraints, a plethora of subterranean services were carefully considered, and mapped onto plans throughout the design process, ensuring there were no clashes with the new proposals.
 A large 4 m sewer cuts across the new basement, and our suggestion for a divestment was successfully negotiated with Thames Water.
 The site’s location in a historical central area meant dealing with archaeological remains and asbestos within the existing buildings.